 Offering, “My door is always open” is great, but you are relying on them to initiate the conversation.
 That can be intimidating believe it or not.
 Those should be your parting words once you’ve checked in with them, they know you mean it because your actions tell them.

 How to get this handled?
 Walking The Floor

-The reason ‘walking the floor’ ‘making the rounds’ ‘checking in’…whatever you coin it…is so challenging is because it takes time.
-It takes effort, it can feel redundant depending on responses, and it can feel exhausting (aren’t challenges presented just sometimes complaints?
+The reason ‘walking the floor’, ‘making the rounds’…whatever you call it…is challenging at times is because it seems pointless yet requires your time and effort.
+It can feel redundant and exhausting (aren’t challenges presented just sometimes complaints?
 Yes, that happens too).
-So, it is one of the parts of management and leadership that you will swiftly see take a backseat once a leader feels ‘comfortable enough’.
-These are one of those acts however, that the impact is not always immediately felt, but if it were to go away, it would be incredibly missed, morale would slip incredibly fast.
-It is an unsung hero’s task, but it is so vital in the eyes of your team that not many actions you can take have as significant an ROI on your time spent.
+So, it is one of the parts of leadership that you will swiftly see take a backseat once a leader feels comfortable enough.
+The impact is not always immediate, but when you stop, you are incredibly missed and morale slips.
 Have you ever skipped doing rounds?
-Don’t you feel a bit guilty as you happen to ‘bump into’ people later in the day?
-I know I would…I always felt like I cheated them out of my time.
-Whenever I felt like cutting that corner I suppressed that feeling and went on my rounds.
+Don’t you feel a bit guilty as you happen to bump into people later in the day?
+I know I did…I always felt like I snuck in.
+Whenever I felt like cutting that corner, I remembered that guilt and went on my rounds.

-The impact may not be as easily measured, but it can be revealed if you engage the team in assessments.
+The impact can also be revealed in assessments.
 For example, asking: Do they feel supported by a manager, and the answer is no, then there is a disconnect there between caring for the team and understanding their plight.